YuToyoshima/RoiEdit3D/README.md

 ## 2. Environmental requirement

 The programs were developped under Windows 7 Pro SP1 64bit.
-The executables for Windows 64bit environment will be located in binary directory (bin/).
+The executables for Windows 64bit environment will be found in FigShare (http://dx.doi.org/10.6084/m9.figshare.8341088).

 For other environments, run the code in matlab.
 The instructions for compiling the program from source will be bundled (compilation.txt).